ArthurSalle/Vanilla-Todo-List/readme.md

 # Create my first To Do List !

-Made with HTML & Vanilla JS 💥
+Made with HTML + Vanilla JS + ViteJs 💥